hapax/hapax.github.io/assets/mindjam.md

 existentialism --- the meaning of human choice --- has been transplanted into the metaphysical realm.

-To help guide our intuitions, imagine a scenario where someone puts a gun to your head and tells you to choose A over B.
+To help guide our intuition, imagine someone puts a gun to your head and tells you to choose A over B.
-Of course you do, but the choice is not meaningful.
+Choosing A is neither free nor meaningful.
-How is the physical determinism of brainjam, the fatalism of the Stoics
+How is the physical determinism of brainjam, the fatalism of the Stoics, or the eternal recurrence of Nietzsche any different from a gun?
+The major difference is that a choice made without a gun may be *reflectively stable* to the mature individual.

 #### Brainjamor